MBHS-Computer-Science-Association/TSA-Software-Development-2016/docs/planning.md

 **April 6, 2016**
     - discussing robot tank demonstration
     - could implement neural network with memory
-    - decided to leave raw data from neural network as raw
-      - conversion to real life values or booleans depends on implementation
-    - use logistic function for fine tuning

-Conceptual
-==

 ### Software Architecture
 * synchronized calculation cycle